SangkyuStat/vcPB/README.md

 [![R-CMD-check](https://github.com/SangkyuStat/vcPB/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/SangkyuStat/vcPB/actions/workflows/R-CMD-check.yaml)

-A package for estimating the disparity between a majority group and minority group based on the extended model of the Peters-Belson method.
-Our model is the first extension of Peters-Belson method to the longitudinal data.

-Furthermore, our method can set a modifiable variable to find the complicated association between other variables and the modifiable variable.
+This R package, vcPB, implements a longitudinal disparity decomposition method.
+It breaks down disparities into three components:

+1. The explained disparity linked to differences in the conditional distribution of explanatory variables, assuming identical modifier distributions between majority and minority groups.
+2. The explained disparity arising from unequal distributions of the modifier and its interaction with covariates.
+3. The unexplained disparity.

+Our method serves as a dynamic alternative to the traditional Peters-Belson (PB) decomposition approach.
+It addresses both the potential reduction in disparities if minority groups' covariate distributions were aligned with those of the majority, and the changing nature of disparities over time.

+Our package also provides the longitudinal PB model without the modifier and original PB model as well.

 ### Installation